10 years of hope and hard lessons on the Facebook Platform

 Vora describes the “sleepless excitement” of this hockey stick-growth moment at Facebook.
 “One of our catch phrases was “‘crazy time?'”
 Employees felt the immense gravity of this phase of Facebook’s ascent.
 “You’d just nod to the person you were passing [in the office] and say ‘crazy time?'”

 In fact, employees spent the days running up to F8 frantically updating Facebook’s marketing materials.
 Everything said 19 million users, but Facebook hit 20 million in the days before the event.
-The company scheduled a “20 million users party” for a few weeks later, “but by then we had 25 million users” Vora laughs.
+The company scheduled a “20 million users party” for a few weeks later, “but by then we had 25 million users,” Vora laughs.

-After running the conference all day where Facebook announced the Platform, the core team retreated to a nearby hotel’s conference room it had established as its “war room”.
-There, on a spotty Wifi connection and patchwork of mobile hotspots, Facebook’s Platform launched.
+After running the conference all day where Facebook announced the Platform, the core team retreated to a nearby hotel’s conference room it had established as its “war room.”
+There, on a spotty Wi-Fi connection and patchwork of mobile hotspots, Facebook’s Platform launched.

 With V1, Facebook lets developers create “canvas applications” within its desktop site.
 These experiences could be personalized with a user’s identity, and connect people to friends who were also using the app.
 Developers could build games and social utilities, or offer a “Profile Box” app that let you spruce up your personal presence on Facebook.